The Best Vacation Spots in Every U.S. State

 You don’t need to pack much more than a swimsuit, T-shirt and flip-flops for a trip to this carefree beach town in the Outer Banks.
 You might even spot a wild horse as you stroll along the shoreline.

 North Dakota: Fargo

 News flash: Fargo, the largest city in North Dakota, is actually pretty hip.
-In recent years, it’s attracted a techy and entrepreneurial crowd, and as a result, the downtown streets are filled with hip bars and restaurants (like the new hot spot Würst Beer Hall).
+In recent years, it’s attracted a techy and entrepreneurial crowd, and as a result, the downtown streets are filled with hip bars and restaurants (like local hot spot Würst Beer Hall).

 Oklahoma: Oklahoma City

 This friendly capital city is on the rise.
 Just look at 21c Museum Hotel, a trendy boutique that sprung up in a derelict Ford Motor Company assembly plant.
 Of course, that’s the norm in Bricktown, where restored, red-brick warehouse buildings line the riverwalk.

 Twenty years ago, Bend was virtually unheard of.
 But today, this up-and-coming city attracts crowds for its gorgeous landscapes and blossoming cultural scene.
 Above all, Bend is known for craft breweries (you’ll find over two dozen) and easy access to the great outdoors.

 This yearlong tourist destination in the Pocono Mountains is the perfect spot for white-water rafting during summer or a romantic cottage getaway during the snowy winter.
 (Just be sure to book a room with a fireplace.)

 Rhode Island: Little Compton